 - The effect of prolonged heat (can a little heat over a long time be worse than a lot of heat for a brief time?), and

 - The possibility of an emulsifier (chicken fat) changing the composition of the heated ink or the material – aluminum – of the can.

 You Know Those Little Widgets in the Guinness Cans?

 They contain nitrogen with a little beer mixed in.
 When the can is opened, the falling pressure inside the can causes the nitrogen to rush out of the widget and mix with the carbon dioxide from the fermenting process to create a beautiful creamy head when the beer is poured into a glass.

 A fine thing if you want to admire a pub-worthy looking beer and enjoy a “sweeter, silkier experience” as Guinness describes it.
 But would it give the chicken a silky, sweet flavor?
 Would you really want a silky tasting chicken?
 And what happens to the widget when it’s heated?

 What about the nitrogen?
-Nitrogenation makes bubbly drinks bubblier, explains The Mad Science Blog and is often used for that purpose.
+Nitrogenation makes bubbly drinks bubblier and is often used for that purpose.
 It is a very inert gas, meaning it doesn’t change form.
 So even heated, it shouldn’t create a problem, right?
 Too many unanswered questions here.

 Temperature and Steam